06 December 2017

 Political History School Trip to Berlin

-Your school trip to Berlin offers students the opportunity to discover the politics behind WW1, WW2, the Cold War and the EU!
+Explore the politics behind the Weimar Republic, WW1, WW2, the Cold War and the European Union.

 £240PP